MetaboHUB-MetaToul/goodPractices/README.md

 IT developments often require a lot of dependencies, which are difficult to trace or install in certain environments.
 To ensure that software can be used long after it has been developed, and for reasons of reproducibility, it is necessary to create a container to run it.
 A container contains the OS and all the libraries required to run the software.
 [Docker](https://www.docker.com/) and [Singularity](https://sylabs.io/singularity/) are currently the most widely used containerization systems at MetaToul.

+## Mirror on github MetaToul organisation

+When the software is usable and well packaged, a mirror to the [github Metatoul organisation](https://github.com/orgs/MetaboHUB-MetaToul) has to be set up.